Getting Started

 ; ── Meta ──────────────────────────────────────────────────────────

-(meta description "Setup followed by review.
-Demonstrates the full task lifecycle.")
+(description "Design followed by implementation.
+Demonstrates the full task lifecycle."))

 ; ── Agents ────────────────────────────────────────────────────────